intel/llvm/sycl/doc/extensions/supported/sycl_ext_intel_esimd/examples/README.md

 # ESIMD Examples

 This folder contains simple ESIMD examples.
-The main purpose of having them is to show the basic ESIMD APIs in well known test cases.
+The main purpose of having them is to show the basic ESIMD APIs in well known examples.

 1) The most basic example - ["sum_two_arrays"](./sum_two_arrays.md).